Samsung's Galaxy S20 Ultra raises the bar on phones in 8 ways

 The Samsung Galaxy S20 comes in three different permutations.
 There's the 6.2-inch Galaxy S20, the 6.7-inch S20 Plus and the huge 6.9-inch S20 Ultra.
-All three phones will be available for preorder starting tomorrow, February 21 at 12:01am PT.
-Last week, Samsung unveiled the new flagship phones along with its new foldable phone, the Galaxy Z Flip, which it hopes to compete directly with the new Motorola Razr phone.
+All three phones are now available for preorder.
+Last week, Samsung unveiled these new flagships along with its new foldable phone, the Galaxy Z Flip, which will compete directly with the new Motorola Razr.

-The new Galaxy S20 phones has bigger competition in mind -- Apple's iPhone, Google's Pixel and Huawei's high-end phones -- the phones many more people will actually buy in 2020.
+While the Z Flip has grabbed headlines, the new Galaxy S20 phones have bigger competition in mind -- Apple's iPhone, Google's Pixel and Huawei's high-end devices -- the phones a lot more people will actually buy in 2020.
 And to Samsung's credit, the highest-end model of the new Galaxy S20 has done eight things that have raised the bar for flagship phones:

 1. Introduces a 100x zoom camera.